Jpiccoli1691/305FitnessCasino/business/UserResearch.md

 **Team Action (if any):**
 - *Make sure the UI design stick to the casino theme, and make every fitness feature consequential to our casino game*

+## Observation 4:
+[//]: (Matthew)
+**Observation Statement:**
+*Observed that the majority of survey responses indicated that they do not use a fitness app, but the majority of users were recorded to work out a "few times a week" and were also interested in community fitness challenges.*

+**Supporting Data:**
+- *Over 50% of survey responses indicated that they do not use a fitness app.*
+- *Over 50% of survey responses indicated that they worked out at least a "few times a week".*
+- *Over 50% of survey responses indicated that they would be at least "Interested" in community fitness challenges.*

+**Team Action (if any):**
+- *Consider more fitness tracking integration, fitness leaderboards, and community fitness challenges as individual app ui pages and in future feature design.*